Hyperbolic models of transitive topologically Anosov flows in dimension three: Birkhoff sections and orbital equivalence classes.

 Let $B\subset M$ be the image of $\iota:[0,1)\times\R/\Z\to M$.
-When confusion is not possible, we will just use $B$ for referring to the local Birkhoff section.
-We will denote by $\B$ the set $B\backslash\gamma$.
-Given a local Birkhoff section $B$ at $\gamma$, the last property in the previous definition implies that there exists a collar neighbourhood $U\subset B$ of $\gamma$ and a first return map $P_B:\U\to\B$, where $\U=U\backslash\gamma$.
-In general we will be concerned with the germ of the first return map to a local Birkhoff section, that is, we will consider the map $P_B$ up to changing $U$ for a smaller collar neighbourhood if needed.
+When confusion is not possible, we just use $B$ for denoting the local Birkhoff section.
+We denote by $\B$ the set $B\backslash\gamma$.
+Given a local Birkhoff section $B$ at $\gamma$, the last property in the previous definition implies that there exists a collar neighborhood $U\subset B$ of $\gamma$ and a first return map $P_B:\U\to\B$, where $\U=U\backslash\gamma$.
+In general we will be concerned with the germ of the first return map to a local Birkhoff section, that is, we consider the map $P_B$ up to changing $U$ for a smaller collar neighborhood if needed.

-Let $W\subset M$ be a regular tubular neighbourhood of $\gamma$ satisfying condition 3 in the definition above.
-We will be interested in describe the germ $(\phi_t,W)_\gamma$ of the foliation by flow orbits restricted to the neighbourhood $W$ (or a smaller one), using the information associated with the Birkhoff section.
-Since the periodic orbit $\gamma$ is saddle type, there is an associated meridian-longitude basis and thus the homotopy class of the embedding $\B\hookrightarrow W\backslash\gamma$ has an associated linking number and multiplicity (cf. definition \ref{defn_linking_number_multiplicity}) satisfying proposition \ref{prop_linking-multiplicity}.
+Let $W\subset M$ be a regular tubular neighborhood of $\gamma$ satisfying condition 3 in the definition above.
+We are interested in describing the germ $(\phi,W)_\gamma$ of the foliation by flow orbits restricted to the neighborhood $W$ (or a smaller one), using the information associated with the Birkhoff section.
+Since the periodic orbit $\gamma$ is saddle type, there is an associated meridian-longitude basis and thus the homotopy class of the embedding $\B\hookrightarrow W\backslash\gamma$ has an associated linking number and multiplicity (cf. definition \ref{defn_linking_number_multiplicity}) satisfying Proposition \ref{prop_linking-multiplicity}.